 One way to create a coffered or trey ceiling is to use polyline solids and using the option for Hole in Polyline Solid.

 The Platform Hole tool can be used to create a hole in a ceiling plane.
-Add a molding and a manual ceiling plane to finish it off.
+Add a molding and a manual ceiling plane to create a coffered ceiling.

 A dropped ceiling is a secondary ceiling, hung below the structural ceiling.
 May also be referred to as a drop ceiling, false ceiling, or suspended ceiling.

 Ceiling values may not be changed as the floor above this room has varying heights.